natecostello/van_two_point_oh/van/mechanical/propane/gas_notes.md

 This [thread](https://www.fordtransitusaforum.com/threads/where-to-get-an-external-propane-tank-installed.77664/) has some good information on locations to install tank.

+If [these tanks](lpg-asme-toroidal-v8.pdf) are purchasable, it would work very well in the factory spare location.
 ## Remote Fill

 A [remote fill kit](https://www.fordtransitusaforum.com/threads/nashfuel-remote-propane-fill-kit.71888/#post-955602) will probably make fill attendents a little less grumpy.